elysiumstation/black/docs/users/governance/process.md

 ### How is voting tallied?

-Voting power is determined by stake weight at the end of the 5-day voting period and is proportional to the number of total PLANQ participating in the vote.
-Only bonded PLANQ count towards the voting power for a governance proposal.
-Liquid PLANQ will not count toward a vote or quorum.
+Voting power is determined by stake weight at the end of the 5-day voting period and is proportional to the number of total BLACK participating in the vote.
+Only bonded BLACK count towards the voting power for a governance proposal.
+Liquid BLACK will not count toward a vote or quorum.

 Inactive validators can cast a vote, but their voting power (including the backing of their delegators) will not count toward the vote if they are not in the active set when the voting period ends.
 That means that if I delegate to a validator that is either jailed, tombstoned, or ranked lower than 150 in stake-backing at the time that the voting period ends, my stake-weight will not count in the vote.